Ce1s/caldera-sandcat-plugin-deploy-as-windows-service/README.md

 - Backup, then overwrite the .yml in caldera/plugins/sandcat/data/abilities/command-and-control/ with the custom .yml.
 - Start the Caldera server with the fresh flag (note that this will remove user data, read Caldera docs regarding backups: https://caldera.readthedocs.io/en/latest/Server-Configuration.html?highlight=--fresh#startup-parameters):
   [sudo python3 server.py --fresh]
+- Deploy a new Windows agent in the GUI; you will find this option under Windows variations
+- Script must be executed as administrator

 ## Cleaning up
 Steps to perform when you no longer need the agent on the target host.